aindick/CS-305-SNHU-Project2/README.md

 - The OWASP dependecy checker was a helpful resource when it came to checking for vulnerabilities.
 The NVD website was very helpful also with finding out more information on each vulnerability.
 I can see myself using both of these tools again in the future for sure.

 -- Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
+-  I worked very hard on the certificate part and am so proud of myself for getting it to work properly along with the SHA-256 algorithm since it shows I can properly use a checksum algorithm to hash data.
+I would also be proud of showing off that I do know how to use a vulnerability checker to find issues and how to mitigate them.
+These are what I'd want employers to see from the work I did in CS 305.